 The local effect of the coherent structures on the TNTI area production/destruction process was investigated through a conditional analysis similar to \citet{neamtu2019lagrangian}.
-Our results indicate that the vortical structures shape the TNTI surface and modulate the local entrainment velocity, which is higher in magnitude at the leading edge of the bulges and lower (almost negligible) at the trailing edge (figure \ref{fig:fig9}), consistent with the findings of \citet{neamtu2019lagrangian}.
-Moreover, the conditional analysis showed that both stretching and the curvature/propagation terms produce TNTI area at the leading edge and to destroy it at the trailing edge of the TNTI in proximity of vortical structures.
-In particular, we inferred that the behavior of the stretching term is related to the mean rotational motion seen in the frame of reference of the center of the structures (figure \ref{fig:fig10}).
+The conditional analysis showed that both stretching and the curvature/propagation terms produce TNTI area at the leading edge and to destroy it at the trailing edge of the TNTI in proximity of vortical structures.
+In particular, we inferred that the behavior of the stretching term is related to the mean rotational motion induced by the vortical structures (figure \ref{fig:fig12}).
 A similar mechanism for the tangential stretch of a premixed flame was described in \citet{sinibaldi2003propagation}, where the authors observed that toroidal vortices near the flame boundaries induce a rotational motion that stretches the boundaries on one side of the vortices and compresses it on the other.

-Using the conditional analysis, we demonstrated the existence of a scale invariant behavior of the vortices near the TNTI (figure \ref{fig:fig8}).
+Using the conditional analysis, we demonstrated the existence of a scale invariant behavior of the vortices near the TNTI (figure \ref{fig:fig10}).
 A self-similarity of the shapes of the TNTI has been observed a long time ago \citep{sreenivasan1989mixing}, however a similar observation for the coherent structures near the TNTI is missing up to date in the literature.
 Moreover, we showed that also the conditional average of the time evolution of the TNTI is self-similar with respect to the size of the OECS.
 In particular, the time evolution of the TNTI area exhibits lower values for increasing size of the OECS.
-In figure \ref{fig:fig10}, we displayed that near the vortical structures, the time evolution of the interface is mostly dominated by the stretching term.
-This together with the observation that the rotational motion of the OECS is slower for increasing size of the OECSs (figure \ref{fig:fig8}) lends support to the interpretation that the stretching mechanism of the interface is related to the rotation of the OECSs.
+In figure \ref{fig:fig12}, we displayed that near the vortical structures, the time evolution of the interface is mostly dominated by the stretching term.
+This together with the observation that the rotational motion of the OECS is slower for increasing size of the OECSs (figure \ref{fig:fig10}) lends support to the interpretation that the stretching mechanism of the interface is related to the rotation of the OECSs.